School of Spiritual Direction

 Sharon has been passionate about spiritual formation ministry since her graduate days at Fuller Seminary.
 She completed her masters degree in Cross Cultural Studies in 1992.
 Her special interests include multi-ethnic issues and leadership development in church and non-profit ministries.
 Sharon was on staff at the Palo Alto Vineyard Church as Director of Spiritual Formation and Family Ministries.
 She completed her training as a spiritual director in 2009 and her training in the supervision of spiritual directors.
-In addition to teaching in the School of Spiritual Direction, Sharon is gladly serving as co-director of Sustainable Faith along side Dave Nixon and Jared Boyd.
+In addition to teaching in the School of Spiritual Direction, Sharon is gladly serving as co-director of Sustainable Faith along side Dave Nixon.
 Sharon has been married to Jon for over 25 years and enjoys watching their three sons and a new daughter-in-law discover their own unique passions and giftings.

 Along with offering direction, Vicki accompanies individuals and groups through the Spiritual Exercises of Ignatius.
 She a teacher for Sustainable Faith, supervises other directors and teaches Ignatian Spirituality.

 Vicki has been in ministry her entire adult life.
 First as a missionary in Indonesia for 10 years and then as a teacher, mentor, and women’s ministry director.
 She received her training as a spiritual director from Sustainable Faith’s School of Spiritual Direction and from the Lanteri Center for Ignatian Spirituality.

 Vicki and her husband of more than 45 years live in Fort Collins, Colorado and love hanging out with their two fun, grown children.